ghpotter/group-work/readme.md

 good - jenkins is running

+good - application created and works in container

 pending - pipeline issues because of kubectl version issues

 pending - issues with creating nodes